 There are three primary Nadis, Susumna, Ida, and Pingala.
 Normally Prana goes either through Ida or Pingala.
 Course through them is changed by turns.
 Prana going through Susumna is possible only in the case of yogis.
 For others, Prana goes through the right nostril and left nostril alternatively.

 Likewise, the yogi can control the flow of Prana for any period of time he chooses.
 By the well-controlled mind and Prana and by observing the signs of vibrations at his limbs like his big toes, he can predict even his time of death.
 If throbbing ceases at his big toes of feet and thumbs of hands, his life is assured for at least one year.
 If it ceases at his ankles and wrist, the period of his life is only six months.
 In the elbow, he will live for only three months.
-In the armpits and lateral part of genitals, one month is his lifetime.
-Any good signs are seen along with, half-a-month is the time.
-If it is in the belly, it is ten days only.
-If he sees radiance like fire-fly along with, five days is mentioned.
-If he could not see the tip of the tongue, he will survive for three days only.
+In the armpits and lateral part of their genitals, one month is his lifetime.
+Any good signs are seen within, a half-a-month is a time.
+If it is in the belly, it is for ten days only.
+If he sees radiance like a firefly, five days is mentioned.
+If he could not see the tip of his tongue, he will survive for three days only.
 If this symptom is observed when a flame is seen, he can count two days.
-Knowing his lifetime by observing the above signs, go for his final prayer, meditation for the attainment of the final merger with Paramatman.
+Knowing his lifetime by observing the above signs, go for his final prayer, and meditation for the attainment of the final merger with Paramatman.

 Projecting the Prana at eighteen seats (Marma Sthana) of the body and changing the seat from one to another is called Pratyahara.
 The eighteen Marma Sthana are